alexanderem49/simple-exchange/docs/tutorial.md

 ## Description

-This tutorial showcases how to interact with the simpleExchnage dApp in a local environment, as well as how to deploy the contract in the Agoric Devnet.
+This tutorial showcases how to interact with the SimpleExchange dApp in a local environment, as well as how to deploy the contract in the Agoric Devnet.

 The tutorial page is structured as follows:

 - Pre-requisites